Tell 'Em Where You're From: The Regional Anthems That Move Us

 "Margaritaville" by Jimmy Buffett

 Whether we like it or not, an out-of-towner wrote the most Florida song of all time.
-Mississippi native Jimmy Buffet built his musical (and culinary) empire on the vision of a place where people drink cocktails all day and find their courage in lost shakers of salt.
+Mississippi native Jimmy Buffett built his musical (and culinary) empire on the vision of a place where people drink cocktails all day and find their courage in lost shakers of salt.

 Like the song, that phenomenon has a dark side.
 About a year ago, I searched city forums for "Keys disease," the phenomenon of substance abuse, mental illness and poverty that sometimes afflicts those who come to South Florida in search of paradise.
 "If you can't be happy in 'paradise,' the problem must be YOU, right?" a user named StarfishKey wrote to me.
 "Because everybody else seems so happy, and their lives so easy, and they have so much money ... and you can't even afford a small boat to ever see the water, nor keep a job or place to live, and there is no one to be close to but plenty of people to gossip about you."